-A note: Many—probably most— of the songs we play were hits (i.e., charted in Billboard Magazine) in the 50’s and 60’s.
+More notes: Many—probably most— of the songs we play on "Kitchen Tested" were hits (i.e., charted in Billboard Magazine) in the 50’s and 60’s and early 70's.
 But the main goal is to play what a typical middle-of-the-road station was playing during those two decades.

 - Thus, occasionally 40’s material creeps onto our playlist because stations were still playing some of that.

 - Similarly, there were songs that never made the charts that nevertheless got airtime—because middle-of-the-road stations were not as tied to the charts as the rock and rollers.
 We’re going with our memory on those.

 - We have a weakness for tunes from The Great American Songbook.
 Hits or not, they're part of our heritage.

 - Once in a while we've even added something from the 80's.
 But we felt really guilty about it.